 ProtonVPN’s iOS app is as good as the Android app — it’s well-designed, user-friendly, and includes great security features.

 While the Windows and Mac apps include most of the same features, there are a couple of small differences.
-The Windows app only comes with OpenVPN, and the Mac app doesn’t have split-tunneling.
+The Windows app only comes with OpenVPN and WireGuard, and the Mac app doesn’t have split-tunneling.

 Overall, the Windows and Mac apps are full-featured, come with a lot of great customization tools, and are very user-friendly.